ghik/silencer/README.md

     libraryDependencies += "com.github.ghik" % "silencer-lib" % "0.3"

 Scala 2.11.4 or newer is required.
+Not yet tested on 2.12.x

 With the plugin enabled, warnings can be silenced using the `@com.github.ghik.silencer.silent` annotation.
 It can be applied on a single statement or expression, entire `def`/`val`/`var` definition or entire `class`/`object`/`trait` definition.